 The Committee on Human Studies (CHS) functions as the federally mandated Institutional Review Board (IRB) for the UH system.
 All research proposals involving the use of human subjects or the university’s non-public information to identify or contact research subjects need to be reviewed and approved by the CHS.
 Federal guidelines allow for some research to be exempt from IRB review.
 However, only the CHS may grant such exemptions.

 Environmental, Health and Safety Office

 The Environmental, Health and Safety Office (EHSO) ensures safe campus environments through the development and administration of health and safety programs critical to the university experience.
-Research proposals involving radioactive materials (Radiation Safety Program) or compressed gas (SCUBA) diving (Diving Safety Program) need to be reviewed and approved prior to start of work.
-Other EHSO programs deal with areas such as Environmental Compliance, Fire Safety, Laboratory Safety, Hazardous Materials Management and Waste Disposal.
-These do not require prior review or approval, but may have training requirements (check EHSO website for specific requirements).
+Research proposals involving radioactive materials and/or compressed gas (scuba) diving require specific approvals.

 Institutional Animal Care and Use Committee

 The Institutional Animal Care and Use Committee (IACUC) is responsible for the oversight and evaluation of animal care and use at the university.
 Research proposals involving vertebrate animals need to be reviewed and approved by the IACUC.